mobilizingcs/ids_labs/unit_3/lab3b/lab3b.md

     - Built-in datasets from RStudio.
     - Campaign data from Mobilize Campaign Manager.
 - Data can be found in many other places though, especially online.
-- In this lab, we'll read in an _observational study_ dataset from a website.
+- In this lab, we'll read an _observational study_ dataset from a website.
     - We'll use this data to then explore what factors are associated with a person's lung capacity.